ethstorage/pm/dev-guide.md

 make devnet-allocs
 ```

-#### Step 5: Set Environment Variables
+#### Set Environment Variables

 Prepare your environment by setting necessary variables like below.
-Replace the place holders with the RPC endpoints prepared in [this step](#prepare-rpc-endpoints).
+Replace the placeholders with the RPC endpoints prepared in [this step](#prepare-rpc-endpoints).

 ```bash
 export ENABLE_KURTOSIS=true